grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 building on the end that juts out into the reservoir.
 Now come back towards us.
 There.

-Even then, this is not easy work; this is close to the limit of pur little travelscope, and the waves whipped up by the freezing cold wind outside hide both birds for significant periods.
-I wrangle the scope for a moment or two, and, after a few false positives, I pick up a pair of birds that are definitively Long-tailed Ducks - even at this range.
+Even then, this is not easy work; this is close to the limit of our little scope, and the waves whipped up by the freezing cold wind outside hide both birds for significant periods.
+I wrangle the scope for a moment or two, and, after a few false positives, I pick up a pair of birds that are definitively Long-tailed Ducks, even at this range.

 They are _utterly invisible_ with binoculars, however.
 And Mum has not had quite the level of scope practice we have had.
 I explain the concept of